 Facilidad de acceso: Acceso al aula del Observatorio Robert Ferguson es mediante una rampa de madera que oficialmente cumple con los requerimientos de la Ley para Estadounidenses con Discapacidades (ADA).
 Hay un espacio designado para estacionar un vehículo como una miniván o más grande, y aunque el resto del área de estacionamiento no es designada como estacionamiento accesible, puede ser utilizada como accesible.
 El área de asentamiento dentro del aula principal del observatorio está compuesto de sillas que fácilmente pueden moverse para acomodar ingreso accesible.
 Hay baños disponibles dentro del edificio, incluyendo un cubículo accesible en cada baño.
 El área de acampar en grupo es un área grande fuera del observatorio.
 El suelo es una combinación de tierra y astillas de madera, que pueden ser navegado en una silla de ruedas con motor.
 Hay un baño portátil accesible y una llave de agua en el sitio.
 Las mesas de picnic no son accesibles pero están disponibles.

-Para ver más eventos en Sugarloaf, visita nuestro calendario.
+Para ver más eventos en Sugarloaf, visita nuestro calendario

 Volunteers play a crucial role at keeping Sugarloaf Ridge State Park open and accessible to all!
 Help Sugarloaf with trail restoration work by coming to our every-other-Thursday Volunteer Trail Crew.
 Activities include bridge and step construction, installing signs, clearing, lifting, carrying, and hiking.

-Bring gloves, hat, and water that you can carry hands-free (i.e. bring a backpack).
+Bring gloves, hat, and water that you can carry hands-free (i.e. a backpack).
 Wear long pants, boots or sturdy shoes and sunscreen.
-Long sleeves are suggested as poison oak is present.
+Long sleeves are recommended as poison oak is present.
 We have tools and trained crew leaders with tasks for all.
 Minors must be accompanied by a responsible adult.
 We will provide tools, and if allowed, lunch.

-If you are a current Sugarloaf volunteer, log onto Better Impact to sign up.
 First-time volunteers are welcomed and encouraged to formally join our volunteer program if they’d like to support us more frequently.
 Start here to become a volunteer.

 Volunteers play a crucial role at keeping Sugarloaf Ridge State Park open and accessible to all!
 Help Sugarloaf with trail restoration work by coming to our every-other-Thursday Volunteer Trail Crew.
 Activities include bridge and step construction, installing signs, clearing, lifting, carrying, and hiking.

-Bring gloves, hat, and water that you can carry hands-free (i.e. bring a backpack).
+Bring gloves, hat, and water that you can carry hands-free (i.e. a backpack).
 Wear long pants, boots or sturdy shoes and sunscreen.
-Long sleeves are suggested as poison oak is present.
+Long sleeves are recommended as poison oak is present.
 We have tools and trained crew leaders with tasks for all.
 Minors must be accompanied by a responsible adult.
 We will provide tools, and if allowed, lunch.

-If you are a current Sugarloaf volunteer, log onto Better Impact to sign up.
 First-time volunteers are welcomed and encouraged to formally join our volunteer program if they’d like to support us more frequently.
 Start here to become a volunteer.

 Volunteers play a crucial role at keeping Sugarloaf Ridge State Park open and accessible to all!
 Help Sugarloaf with trail restoration work by coming to our every-other-Thursday Volunteer Trail Crew.
 Activities include bridge and step construction, installing signs, clearing, lifting, carrying, and hiking.

-Bring gloves, hat, and water that you can carry hands-free (i.e. bring a backpack).
+Bring gloves, hat, and water that you can carry hands-free (i.e. a backpack).
 Wear long pants, boots or sturdy shoes and sunscreen.
-Long sleeves are suggested as poison oak is present.
+Long sleeves are recommended as poison oak is present.
 We have tools and trained crew leaders with tasks for all.
 Minors must be accompanied by a responsible adult.
 We will provide tools, and if allowed, lunch.

-If you are a current Sugarloaf volunteer, log onto Better Impact to sign up.
 First-time volunteers are welcomed and encouraged to formally join our volunteer program if they’d like to support us more frequently.
 Start here to become a volunteer.

 Volunteers play a crucial role at keeping Sugarloaf Ridge State Park open and accessible to all!
 Help Sugarloaf with trail restoration work by coming to our every-other-Thursday Volunteer Trail Crew.
 Activities include bridge and step construction, installing signs, clearing, lifting, carrying, and hiking.

-Bring gloves, hat, and water that you can carry hands-free (i.e. bring a backpack).
+Bring gloves, hat, and water that you can carry hands-free (i.e. a backpack).
 Wear long pants, boots or sturdy shoes and sunscreen.
-Long sleeves are suggested as poison oak is present.
+Long sleeves are recommended as poison oak is present.
 We have tools and trained crew leaders with tasks for all.
 Minors must be accompanied by a responsible adult.
 We will provide tools, and if allowed, lunch.

-If you are a current Sugarloaf volunteer, log onto Better Impact to sign up.
 First-time volunteers are welcomed and encouraged to formally join our volunteer program if they’d like to support us more frequently.
 Start here to become a volunteer.

 Volunteers play a crucial role at keeping Sugarloaf Ridge State Park open and accessible to all!
 Help Sugarloaf with trail restoration work by coming to our every-other-Thursday Volunteer Trail Crew.
 Activities include bridge and step construction, installing signs, clearing, lifting, carrying, and hiking.

-Bring gloves, hat, and water that you can carry hands-free (i.e. bring a backpack).
+Bring gloves, hat, and water that you can carry hands-free (i.e. a backpack).
 Wear long pants, boots or sturdy shoes and sunscreen.
-Long sleeves are suggested as poison oak is present.
+Long sleeves are recommended as poison oak is present.
 We have tools and trained crew leaders with tasks for all.
 Minors must be accompanied by a responsible adult.
 We will provide tools, and if allowed, lunch.

-If you are a current Sugarloaf volunteer, log onto Better Impact to sign up.
 First-time volunteers are welcomed and encouraged to formally join our volunteer program if they’d like to support us more frequently.
 Start here to become a volunteer.

 Volunteers play a crucial role at keeping Sugarloaf Ridge State Park open and accessible to all!
 Help Sugarloaf with trail restoration work by coming to our every-other-Thursday Volunteer Trail Crew.
 Activities include bridge and step construction, installing signs, clearing, lifting, carrying, and hiking.

-Bring gloves, hat, and water that you can carry hands-free (i.e. bring a backpack).
+Bring gloves, hat, and water that you can carry hands-free (i.e. a backpack).
 Wear long pants, boots or sturdy shoes and sunscreen.
-Long sleeves are suggested as poison oak is present.
+Long sleeves are recommended as poison oak is present.
 We have tools and trained crew leaders with tasks for all.
 Minors must be accompanied by a responsible adult.
 We will provide tools, and if allowed, lunch.

-If you are a current Sugarloaf volunteer, log onto Better Impact to sign up.
 First-time volunteers are welcomed and encouraged to formally join our volunteer program if they’d like to support us more frequently.
 Start here to become a volunteer.

 Volunteers play a crucial role at keeping Sugarloaf Ridge State Park open and accessible to all!
 Help Sugarloaf with trail restoration work by coming to our every-other-Thursday Volunteer Trail Crew.
 Activities include bridge and step construction, installing signs, clearing, lifting, carrying, and hiking.

-Bring gloves, hat, and water that you can carry hands-free (i.e. bring a backpack).
+Bring gloves, hat, and water that you can carry hands-free (i.e. a backpack).
 Wear long pants, boots or sturdy shoes and sunscreen.
-Long sleeves are suggested as poison oak is present.
+Long sleeves are recommended as poison oak is present.
 We have tools and trained crew leaders with tasks for all.
 Minors must be accompanied by a responsible adult.
 We will provide tools, and if allowed, lunch.

-If you are a current Sugarloaf volunteer, log onto Better Impact to sign up.
 First-time volunteers are welcomed and encouraged to formally join our volunteer program if they’d like to support us more frequently.
 Start here to become a volunteer.

 Volunteers play a crucial role at keeping Sugarloaf Ridge State Park open and accessible to all!
 Help Sugarloaf with trail restoration work by coming to our every-other-Thursday Volunteer Trail Crew.
 Activities include bridge and step construction, installing signs, clearing, lifting, carrying, and hiking.

-Bring gloves, hat, and water that you can carry hands-free (i.e. bring a backpack).
+Bring gloves, hat, and water that you can carry hands-free (i.e. a backpack).
 Wear long pants, boots or sturdy shoes and sunscreen.
-Long sleeves are suggested as poison oak is present.
+Long sleeves are recommended as poison oak is present.
 We have tools and trained crew leaders with tasks for all.
 Minors must be accompanied by a responsible adult.
 We will provide tools, and if allowed, lunch.

-If you are a current Sugarloaf volunteer, log onto Better Impact to sign up.
 First-time volunteers are welcomed and encouraged to formally join our volunteer program if they’d like to support us more frequently.
 Start here to become a volunteer.